ghinwa-mj/personal-website/content/home/demo.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 70  # Order that this section will appear.

 title = "Gallery"
-subtitle = "A compilation of Cartwheels I have done in Places I have visited"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.